ClusterLabs/ha_cluster_exporter/README.md

 # Usage

-Build the binary with `make` and run it, it will expose the metrics on port `9002` by default.
-It can be changed.
+Build the binary with `make` and run it, it will expose the metrics on port `9001` by default.

 Use `ha_cluster_exporter -h` for options.